edu-mryo/CyberSecurity/README.md

 #### Canvases

 Obsidian has a neat new feature called a Canvas which can be used to lay out notes in a free-flowing diagram.
 You can link existing notes, add images, and create notes that only exist in the canvas.
-It's potentially useful for Active Directory sets - I've included an [[Active Directory Set.canvas|Example]] in the `/Exam` folder.
+It's potentially useful for Active Directory sets - I've included an [Example](Active%20Directory%20Set.canvas) in the `/Exam` folder.

 #### Workspaces